danielwiener/Elise-Siegel/README.markdown

 - changing every page on old site with includes to integrate with new site - visual and programming

 - create new Archives page, style Installations page

+- Front Page